sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 In this section, I claim that, after adjusting for all other factors, **the difference in lifetime earnings of those holding a master's degree in computer science versus those holding only a bachelor's degree in computer science is negligible**.
-I will also argue that there are other factors which have an significantly more influence on lifetime earnings (the primary one being luck).
+I will also argue that there are other factors which have significantly more influence on lifetime earnings (the primary one being luck).

 We have already discussed one reason for this: selection bias.
 The top students